wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 4. Define the process for cluster resizing and changing tiers.
 There is a current limitations that no production-grade clusters can be scaled down to the Development tier and you must have enough resources to scale down or delete them accordingly.
 HCP Vault allows you to change your clusters in place while maintaining the current configurations.

-### Centralized Professionals

-Many of the "global 2000" largest companies license Vault's Enterprise capabilities to <strong>centralize management of secrets</strong> for both faster response to changes to personnel and systems.

-Installation and maintenance of Vault requires some configuration and tuning along with changes in workflows.

-So it is assumed that Vault server and SaaS offerings provide a <strong>central group</strong> of people to provide a <strong>concerted approach</strong> to guarding their employer's secrets handling by employees.

-The typical arrangement is a differentiation between Service Owners vs. Security Owners:

-Service Owners are responsible for:
-   * Operational Access
-   * Authentication Methods
-   * Reliability of Vault (Availability reporting)
-   <br /><br />

-Security Owners are responsible for:
-   * Authorization Methods
-   * Secrets Policy
-   * Rotation Strategy
-   * Data, Application, and Systems Access
-   <br /><br />

 <hr />